mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Privacy_: For some functions, user privacy can be improved by consolidating their activity to prevent individual behaviors from being discriminated from each other.{{MIX}} Introduction of a third party can also enforce functional boundaries -- for example, to reduce the need for users to trust potentially malicious endpoints, as seen in the so-called “oblivious” protocols (e.g., {{?RFC9230}}) that allow end users to hide their identity from services, while still accessing them.

-However, introducing a new party to communication adds practical and platform centralization to Internet functions, because it brings opportunities for control and observation.
-While (as discussed above) standards efforts have a very limited capability to prevent or control the resulting centralization, designing functions with thoughtful constraints on third party functions can prevent at least the most egregious outcomes.
+However, if that new party is able to make their participation "sticky" -- for example, by leveraging their position in the network to require use of an intermediary, by exploiting their access to data, or by making it difficult to switch to another provider of the function -- there is a risk of centralization.

 Most often, third parties are added to functions as "intermediaries" or in designated "agent" roles.
+Designing such functions with thoughtful constraints on these roles can prevent at least the most egregious abuses of such power.

-In general, they should only be interposed because of the positive action of at least one of the primary parties, and should have their ability to observe or control communication limited to what is necessary to perform their intended function.
+Two techniques have proven useful in the past: first, third parties should only be interposed into communication when at least one of the primary parties takes a positive action to do so.
+Second, these parties should have their ability to observe or control communication limited to what is necessary to perform their intended function.

 For example, early deployments of HTTP allowed intermediaries to be interposed by the network without knowledge of the endpoints, and those intermediaries could see and change the full content of traffic by default -- even when they are only intended to perform basic functions such as caching.
-Because of the introduction of HTTPS and the CONNECT method (see {{Section 9.3.6 of HTTP}}), combined with efforts to encourage its adoption, those intermediaries are now required to be explicitly interposed by one endpoint.
+Because of the introduction of HTTPS and the CONNECT method (see {{Section 9.3.6 of HTTP}}), combined with efforts to encourage its adoption, those intermediaries are now required to be explicitly interposed by one endpoint, and they only have access to basic routing information.

 See {{?I-D.thomson-tmi}} for more guidance on protocol intermediation.